 Why does this ad win for the Facebook image ad category?
-Because MOO did a great job with creating a unique photo ad (who would think of peppers?) that can really disrupt the user flow as he or she scrolls down the newsfeed (veering away from, say, a blue color which might not be contrasted enough from the main Facebook brand color).
+Because MOO did a great job with creating a unique photo ad (who would think of peppers?) that can really disrupt user flow as he or she scrolls down the News Feed (veering away from, say, a blue color which might not be contrasted enough from the main Facebook brand color).

-You can even add links to these photo ads that lead to your actual site or landing page, if looking to go beyond just brand awareness for your Facebook page.
-But, as AdEspresso says in their ad types guide, don’t expect too many clicks out of these links.
-There are some other options for that and we’ll get to those soon enough.
+You can even add links in these photo ads that lead to your actual site or landing page if you want to go beyond just brand awareness for your Facebook page.
+But, as AdEspresso says in their ad types guide, don’t expect too many clicks from these links.
+There are other options for that, and we’ll get to those soon enough.

-In such an overly saturated Facebook environment, it’s important to distinguish your brand from the rest of the hoard when trying to grab your users’ attention.
+In such an overly saturated Facebook environment, it’s important to distinguish your brand from the hordes when trying to grab your users’ attention.

 This is where following a few video best practices will pay off (especially in social media).

-In terms of which video ad performed best in 2017, let’s take a look at the example below and why it’s so awesome.
+In terms of which video ad performed best last year, let’s take a look at the example below and why it’s so awesome:

-This Facebook ad campaign resulted in some huge growth for the high-tech shoeline.
-By tracking who clicked on their link-click and video ads, and who visited their website or Facebook page, Antonia Saint NY was able to create custom and lookalike audiences for successful remarketing campaigns.
+This Facebook ad campaign resulted in some huge growth for the high-tech shoe line.
+By tracking who clicked on their links and video ads, as well as who visited their website or Facebook page, Antonia Saint NY was able to create custom and lookalike audiences for successful remarketing campaigns.

-This resulted in over 700% ROI (return on investment) and nearly 2000 sales from Facebook alone.
+This resulted in a return on investment (ROI) of more than 700% and nearly 2,000 sales from Facebook alone.
 That’s a big winner for 2017, alright.

-By using video as a base insight for them to create more targeted audiences for remarketing campaigns, they could generate actual sales growth instead of just brand awareness.
+By using video as a base insight to create more targeted audiences for remarketing campaigns, they generated actual sales growth instead of just brand awareness.
 The primary Facebook video campaign focused on explaining the high-tech quality of their heels while the secondary remarketing focused on closing actual sales.
 And close sales it did.

-Yes, believe it or not, last year, in February, Adweek announced that you can use GIFs in your animated video ads on Facebook.
-But still so many people don’t take advantage of the option.
+Yes, in February of last year, AdWeek announced that you can use GIFs in your animated video ads on Facebook.
+But so many people still don’t take advantage of the option.

-Each type of Facebook ad holds its own unique strength and goal it should most often be used for.
-And – as is the case most of the time – when it comes to GIFs, the goal for that ad type is delight.
+Each type of Facebook ad has unique benefits that match the goal it should be used for most often.
+And when it comes to GIFs, the goal for this ad type is “delight”.
 Buffer killed it in 2017 with these ads by leveraging delight with relevant content offers for big wins.

 This is what Sumo did so well with their 2017 carousel ad campaign.

 Carousel ads can be a great resource for A/B testing certain features of your ad campaigns.
 For example, in the images above and below, you can see that the ad creatives are nearly the same.
-But, each discrete panel has a different CTA (while the offer also remained the same).
+But even though the offer doesn’t change, each panel has its own unique CTA.

-Keep in mind that there’s a 2 card minimum for carousel ads, but a 10 card maximum.
-However, the sweet spot tends to be within the 3-5 range as this is enough cards to ensure that the user has to scroll a bit, but not too much where it bores them.
+Keep in mind that there’s a two-card minimum and a 10-card maximum for carousel ads.
+The sweet spot, however, tends to be within the 3-5 card range, as this is enough cards to ensure that users have to scroll a bit, but not too much to bore them.

-These ads are essentially automated carousel ads that will play through your selected images instead of the user having to click through and scroll left-to-right.
+These are essentially carousel ads that auto-rotate your selected images instead of waiting for the user to click through or scroll.

-For slideshow ads, you can use a pre-existing, self-made video slideshow, or you can upload distinct images to Facebook and select which ones you want to use in your slideshow.
-You can get pretty granular with your slideshow design as well, including things like:
+For slideshow ads, you can use a pre-existing, self-made video slideshow, or you can upload distinct images to Facebook and select which ones you want to use.
+You can get pretty granular with your slideshow design by including things like:

 - Image ratio on each image